Learn something new every day

 More Info... by email

-The urinary system of both males and females are almost identical.
-It usually is composed of two kidneys, two ureters, one bladder, and one urethra.
-The kidneys are the main organs of the urogenital system.
-When blood passes through the kidneys, harmful substances and waste products typically are filtered out and removed from the body in the form of urine.
-Kidneys usually help maintain a balance of water and salt in the body, while also producing the hormone erythropoietin, which promotes red blood cell production.
+The urinary systems of both males and females are almost identical, and the goal is usually twofold: first, create urine, and second, get it out of the body.
+The process begins in the two kidneys, which are the main organs of the urogenital system.
+When blood passes through the kidneys, harmful substances and waste products are usually filtered out and removed in the form of urine.
+The kidneys usually also help maintain a balance of water and salt in the body while producing the hormone erythropoietin, which promotes red blood cell production.

-Each kidney usually is connected to a ureter – which is about 10 to 12 inches long (about 25.4 cm to 30.5 cm) – that allows passage of urine to the bladder.
+Each kidney is connected to a ureter that is about 10 to 12 inches long (25.4 cm to 30.5 cm).
+These are the main way that urine travels from the kidneys down to the bladder.
 The bladder temporarily stores urine before excreting it out through the urethra in a process known as urination.
-A female urethra typically is shorter that a male urethra, and is used only for urination.
-On the other hand, the male urethra usually is longer and acts as a passage way for urine, prostate secretions, and sperm.
+Only in actual excretion do the differences between the sexes become apparent.
+A female urethra is typically shorter that a male urethra, and is used only for urination.
+It sits between the labia just above the vagina, but it plays no reproductive role.
+On the other hand, the male urethra usually is longer and acts as a passageway for not just urine, but also prostate secretions and sperm.
+It’s only used for one thing at a time in most cases, but it is more utilitarian than the female version simply by nature of how much demand there is for it.

-Male testes are responsible for the formation of sperm and for the production of male hormones, or androgens.
+The primary male reproductive system components include testes, seminal vesicles, seminal ducts, the prostate gland, and the penis.
+Testes are responsible for the formation of sperm and for the production of male hormones, also known as androgens.
 Each testicle is enclosed in the scrotum for protection and regulation of heat.
-Secretions from the prostate gland and the seminal vesicles make up semen which enhances the passage of sperm through the urethra.
-Semen is alkaline in nature in order to neutralize the acidity of the vagina, thereby prolonging the life of the sperm once ejaculation takes place during intercourse.
+Secretions from the prostate gland and the seminal vesicles make up semen, a viscous fluid that helps the passage of sperm through the urethra.
 The penis is the external male sex organ that contains the urethra through which both urine and sperm flow.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!